eballerini/alexa-samples/README.md

  - *What is on my list?* this will tell you what is on your list
  - *Add _something_* Will add _someting_ to the list
  - *Update list* then Alexa should ask you what you want to add.
 Answer with *_something_*
+ - *Clear the list* you will be asked for confirmation